Polyurethane is my go-to finish for many projects, including ones that need maximum protection.

 The reason why you need more coats is because hardwood floors are subjected to foot traffic constantly, and without a sturdy polyurethane barrier a floor will get dented and scratched quite easily.

 For this kind of polyurethane application, it’s best to use a roller for the majority of the floor; edges and corners should be addressed with small, thin brushes.

-How Many Coats of Polyurethane on a Kitchen Table?
+How Many Coats of Polyurethane on Table?

 In order to form an effective polyurethane barrier on a kitchen table, at least two to three coats will be needed.
 The more coats you apply, the smoother the table will be.